Rosemary Candlin: Career

-Personal life
+Personal life and death

 Candlin was born Rosemary Shaw in Plymouth in 1927, the only child of Eileen Shaw and Instructor Captain Robert Edward Shaw CBE ADC RN.
 As a result of World War II the family had to move house several times, and Candlin's schooling was disrupted.
 She finished her secondary education in Liverpool.
 In 1955 she married the physicist David Candlin.
-They have four children.
+Candlin died in Edinburgh on 10 April 2025, her 98th birthday.